reimandlab/PACIFIC/README.md

 - Usually more than 1000 iterations are needed for stable results (depending on the complexity of the input data).

 ## Scalability
 You can **repeat** the **Step 1** of PACIFIC through independent calls of the function to accumulate the desired total number of iterations **in the same output directory**.
-To do so, please note the following:
+Note the following:
-- Each call of **Step 1** must be given a unique `job_id` argument.
-Any call that reuses a previously used job index for the given output directory is prevented with an error message.
-- Other than `job_id`, `num_iterations`, and `verbose`, all arguments to the **Step 1** call must remain consistent across the repeated calls.
-Any inconsistent call for the given output directory is prevented with an error message.
+- Other than `num_iterations` and `verbose`, all arguments to the **Step 1** call must remain consistent across the repeated calls.
+Otherwise, an error will be raised in Step 2.
 - Once the desired total number of iterations has been reached, the **Step 2** function should be called for the given output directory to aggregate the iterations and produce the final results.
 #### Local parallelism via `mclapply()`
 ```R